-This certificate provides training for the large number of persons providing leadership in the churches in the areas of weekday, preschool, and childhood education.
-At the completion of 12 seminary hours the student will receive a certificate from Southwestern Seminary.
-If, at a later date, the student decides to enter the seminary to work on a bachelor's or master's degree, those 12 hours may fill electives in the total degree plan.
+This certificate provides training for preschool and children's ministers, volunteers, or leaders in local churches.
+At the completion of 12 hours the student will receive a certificate from Southwestern Seminary.
+If, at a later date, the student decides to pursue a bachelor's or master's degree, the 12 hours may fill electives or a children's ministry concentration in the total degree plan.